 Electrical Tape

-Electrical tape is generally a must-have whenever working with electrical stuff.
+Electrical tape is a must-have whenever working with electrical stuff.
 It’s great for insulation and holding parts in place in your FPV drone build.
 I also use it for masking when I am soldering.

 I only use 3M Super 35, it’s stretchy vinyl and pretty flexible, great for wrapping motor wires or ESC on the drone arms too.